 What do you think is special about Northmill?

 I think it’s the integration between IT and the banking side.
 It’s the close integration between the platforms and the banking products.
-Then I think how you’re aiming to get more personalized relationship banking with Rebilla is really interesting.
+Then I think how you’re aiming to get more personalised relationship banking with Rebilla is really interesting.

 Of course, you're also growing very fast, which is really exciting.
 And the growth of the company is a challenge in all kinds of areas.
 Growing from a chrysalis into a butterfly and taking off is tough, and demands a cultural change.
 It’s not just a change in infrastructure.
 Changes in the infrastructure induce changes in the way the company works, and that’s the hill that you have to climb.